Frequently Asked Questions

 • Edmonton's Food Bank bulk purchases fresh eggs for our food hampers and delivers them weekly.

-To check if an egg is good, simply place it in a bowl of water.
+If you are still concerned, to check if an egg is good, simply place it in a bowl of water.
 If the egg sinks, the egg is okay to eat.
 And remember, an older egg can still be used in baking instead of as a meal.

 • Best Before Dates, Packaged On Dates and Expiration Dates are very different.
 The majority of our food has a Best Before Date which can be thought of as "best quality before date".
 Please refer to what does “best before” mean?
 For detailed explanation.